qsliu2017/gitlab-runner/docs/configuration/tls-self-signed.md

 #### Kubernetes

-Due to a [known issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4125) in the Kubernetes executor's handling of the helper image's `ENTRYPOINT`, the mapped certificate file isn't automatically installed to the system certificate store.
+Due to a [known issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/4125) in the executor for Kubernetes' handling of the helper image's `ENTRYPOINT`, the mapped certificate file isn't automatically installed to the system certificate store.